ZsWei66/ProMediConv_repo/README.md

 ### 📢 NEWS
 - [2026.03] We have released the codebase and test set of ProMediConv dataset for reference!

-- [2026.08] Our paper 'ProMediConv: Benchmarking Proactive Conversational Agents in Chinese Legal Dispute Mediation' has been accepted to EMNLP 2026!
+- [2026.08] Our paper **ProMediConv: Benchmarking Proactive Conversational Agents in Chinese Legal Dispute Mediation** has been accepted to EMNLP 2026!
 ---

 ### 📂 Project Structure